-Fig. 375.-The tiger, showing slim body, muscular thighs, strong front-legs and paws, and short face with large teeth, all with sharp edges, especially one (the carnassial) near the back in both jaws.
+FIG. 375.-The tiger, showing slim body, muscular thighs, strong front-legs and paws, and short face with large teeth, all with sharp edges, especially one (the carnassial) near the back in both jaws.

-carried about in the mouth, after the manner of the domestic cat.
-The ounce is an allied cat.
-The lion (Felis leo) is the royal member of the cat family, and justly so from its magnificent bearing.
-It is found in Africa and Asia, the two probably being merely varieties.
-The African lion is much more dreaded and displays greater cunning than its ally.
-The largest of these attain a length of nine feet, exclusive of the tail.
-The neck of the male is protected by a thick mane, giving them a ferocious appearance.
+ferocious appearance.
 The general color of the hide is tawny; the feet and paws are immense, the animal being adapted for leaping and overpowering the largest game.
 The females are somewhat smaller than the males, and have no manes.
-About twenty extinct species of this family have been found, resembling lions, tigers, etc. The remains of a ferocious tiger (Macharodus) have been discovered in England and other countries.
+About twenty extinct species of this family have been found, resembling lions, tigers, etc. The remains of a ferocious tiger (Machærodus) have been discovered in England and other countries.
 It lived contemporaneously with man, and had serrated teeth, and fangs eight inches long, more like sabers than teeth.